The National Electricity Market

 What is the National Electricity Market (NEM)?

-Power stations sell their power into this wholesale market then retailers such as Origin Energy and AGL make bulk purchases of power to on-sell to their residential and commercial customers.
-Large industrial and commercial customers sometimes buy power directly from the NEM too.
+Power stations sell their power into this wholesale market then retailers make bulk purchases of power to on-sell to their residential and commercial customers.
+Sometimes large industrial and commercial customers also buy power directly from the wholesale market.

 The NEM is managed by the Australian Energy Market Operator (AEMO), and the rights and responsibilities of all market participants (transmission companies, power generating companies, distribution and retail companies and AEMO) are set out in the National Electricity Rules (NER).